-Today is the 106th anniversary of Ernest Friedrich Schumacher’s birth.
+Today is the 106th anniversary of Ernst Friedrich Schumacher’s birth.
 To honor the occasion we have included below excerpts from his classic, and still profoundly relevant, 1966 essay “Buddhist Economics.”
 The full text and its multiple translations may be read at the Schumacher Center’s website.

 In 1973 “Buddhist Economics” was collected with other essays by E. F. Schumacher in Small Is Beautiful: Economics As If People Mattered, published by Blond and Briggs, Ltd.

 Small Is Beautiful went on to be translated into 27 different languages and in 1995 was named by the London Times Literary Supplement as one of the hundred most influential books written after World War II.

 “Right Livelihood” is one of the requirements of the Buddha’s Noble Eightfold Path.
 It is clear, therefore, that there must be such a thing as Buddhist economics.